hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

 1. Create orderer genesis block
 NOTE: For testing purposes, change the values of `configtx.yaml` in fabric-config.
 This is just a way for you to test the functionality of your configuration before you try to start interacting with nodes from different organizations.
 Values to change:
 - Name of the organization (sampleorg)
-- Subdomain of peer and orderer
+- Subdomain of peer and orderer (e.g. OrdererEndpoints, AnchorPeers, and Consenters.Host)
+- Paths of Consenters.ClientTLSCert and Consenters.ServerTLSCert

 Changes the values accordingly your setup, e.g., `-n yournamespace`
 ```shell